mushads43-sudo/sih-hack-n-track-project/README.md

 4. **Congestion**: Display traffic management

 This prototype is designed to showcase AI capabilities in railway traffic control and can be easily customized for your specific presentation needs.

+## 👩‍💻 Contribution
+Developed as part of SIH Hackathon team.